310mc/https-310mc.github.io-tl/source/_posts/meteor_impact/prologue.md

 {% endbubble %}

 {% bubble Chiaki %}
 Ohh, is that so…♪ My bad, Sengoku!
 I wasn’t trying to insult you guys!
-That’s right, you did this all for the sake of justice, didn’t you!?
+That’s right, you did this all in the name of justice, didn’t you!?
 {% endbubble %}

 {% bubble Shinobu %}